JosephSilber/bouncer/readme.md

     Refer to [the Eloquent Capsule documentation](https://github.com/illuminate/database/blob/master/README.md) for more details.

-3) Run the migrations by either:
+3) Run the migrations by either of the following methods:

     - Use a tool such as [vagabond](https://github.com/michaeldyrynda/vagabond) to run Laravel migrations outside of a Laravel app.
 You'll find the necessary migrations in [the migrations stub file](https://github.com/JosephSilber/bouncer/blob/master/migrations/create_bouncer_tables.php#L17-L73).